flsilves/CarND-Behavioral-Cloning-P3/readme.md

 Remarks:

  - The majority of samples are around 0º and +/- 5º, mostly due to the long curved segments in  `track1
- - The data for sharp curves (+/- 25º) is much more scarse, by a factor of 10^3
+ - The data for sharp curves (+/- 25º) is much more scarce, by a factor of 10^3
  - A correction offset of `0.2` (+/- 5º) was introduced for left and right images which is visible  on the histogram.